college-resources/monopoliee/README.md

 4. If `Development Build` is checked, uncheck it.

 5. Click `Build`.
-(Depending on your setup, building may take ages to complete).
+(Depending on your setup, building may take ages to complete)

 # API Documentation